Today, we gonna discuss how to Hard Reset various devices including both Android and Apple iOS.

 Steps to Hard Reset an Android Device –

 - Make sure you have made a backup of your important or personal data present in your phone memory and saved it somewhere safe like Micro SD Card or your PC.

-- First enter into the recovery using appropriate method.
+- First, enter into the recovery using the appropriate method.
 You may find a lot of options in there.

 - Using the Volume Down button, scroll down to the option of Wipe Data / Factory Reset and press the Power button.
-Power button is referred to the Lock / Unlock button.
+The power button is referred to the Lock / Unlock button.

 - Select Yes–delete all user data using the Volume Down button.
 Confirm the option by pressing the Power button.